Infineon/TARGET_CY8CKIT-062-BLE/README.md

 ## Overview

-The PSoC 6 BLE Pioneer Kit is a low-cost hardware platform that enables design and debug of the PSoC 63 Line (CY8C6347BZI-BLD53).
+The PSoC™ 6 BLE Pioneer Kit is a low-cost hardware platform that enables design and debug of the PSoC™ 63 Line (CY8C6347BZI-BLD53).

 ![](docs/html/board.png)